-Safe drinking-water is a necessity for good health.
-Ministry of Health engages with public health professionals and authorities to formulate policy and monitor procedures for achieving safe drinking-water supplies and effective sanitation in New Zealand.
+Safe drinking-water is necessary for good health.
+The Ministry of Health engages with public health professionals and authorities to formulate policy for achieving safe drinking-water supplies and effective sanitation in New Zealand.

 Register of drinking-water suppliers

 The new register can be found at the Taumata Arowai Public Register of Drinking Water Supplies.
 All drinking water suppliers registered with the Ministry of Health before 15 November 2021 have had their recorded drinking water supplies transferred to the Taumata Arowai register.

 Laboratories that were recognised by the Director-General of Health for the purposes of Part 2A of the Health Act 1956 are automatically accredited laboratories under the Water Services Act 2021.
 They will be able to continue to provide water analysis services for a transitional period.